DeNianYang/vldb20vrshopopt/README.md

-Full version of the paper "Optimizing item and subgroup configurations for VR shopping" submitted to ICDE2020; see the PDF file.
+Full version of the paper "..." submitted to ???; see the PDF file.